hfleitas/bigtuna/README.md

 Here we'll use the AdventureWorksLT database sample in Azure SQL Database service.

 ## Goal
-Consolidate multiple sql tables of same schemas or different, ie. one-per-region, by landing them into a single table in Fabric.
+Consolidate multiple sql tables of same schemas or different, and landing them into a single table in Fabric.

 ```mermaid
 graph LR